marxanweb/general/documentation/docs_user.md

 To import a DOS-based Marxan project:
 - Click on the Import button in the Projects window
 - Specify the Marxan Project Folder which should point to the folder that contains the input.dat file
 - Zip up the planning grid shapefile that was used in the DOS-based Marxan project - this shapefile should have a field called 'puid' which is the unique value for the planning unit.
-All of the individual files that make up a shapefile should be included (e.g. shp, shx, dbf etc.)
+All of the individual files that make up a shapefile should be included (e.g. shp, shx, dbf etc.).
+Do not include any relative or absolute paths or any other files.
 - Upload the zipped shapefile
 - Specify the name of the planning grid - this will be the name of the planning grid that is created from the zipped up shapefile